2018 Teacher Training Open House with Sarah, Laura + Kelsey on March 11, 6-7:30p.

 What is the schedule and cost?

 We're glad you asked!
 We're meeting on weekends over 8 months (September 8-9, October 6-7, November 10-11, December 8, January 19-21, February 16-17, April 13-14, May 4).
 December 8th will just be Saturday because the holidays are a busy time for people and we'll grab an extra day for MLK Jr. weekend.
-May 4th is graduation and is a celebration day together!
+Saturdays and Sundays 12p-9p (with a dinner break) except for May 4th, special graduation ceremony (friends and family invited!)

-Course materials: Students will be provided with a training manual and be required to read the following books - purchasing is optional but recommended (used copies are usually available online):
+Course materials: Students will be provided with a training manual and be required to read the following books - purchasing is recommended (used copies are usually available online), you need to bring copies to our weekends together: